 A lot of us would probably think of Steven Curtis Chapman in connection with this, and I know I immediately thought of his family’s choice when I first heard this song, especially after his adopted daughter’s tragic death.
 There are others as well.
 Recently, I found a beautiful clip of Jim Caviezel talking about two children with brain tumors whom he and his wife adopted from China.
 He’s known for being shy and soft-spoken, but he’s also known for his rare sincerity and purity of spirit, something which always left his Hollywood peers equal parts baffled and awed.
 That definitely comes through very strongly here.
 Perhaps self-consciously echoing Mother Theresa, Caviezel says, “The world tells me ‘Hey you know what, those children, they’re unwanted.’
 And I say, ‘Well, I want them.'”

 The best part is when he says his children make him beautiful.
 You can kind of tell that he briefly wonders whether it came off sounding wrong, but it has such a sweet, lovely innocence to it.
 And of course, it fits perfectly with this post.

-For those who may be wondering, both Bo and Lele survived, and I found this March 2011 report on Bo’s reception of a gymnastics award.
+For those who may be wondering, both Bo and Lele survived their cancer, and I found this March 2011 report on Bo’s reception of a gymnastics award.
 Three years after this interview was filmed, they welcomed little brother Patrick David, also adopted from China.